uidaholib/main-web-redesign_draft/content/services/reserve/index.md

 ## Fines

-- $2 per hour or partial hour for overdue items, maximum $20, for print reserve.
+- $2 per hour for overdue items, maximum $20, for print reserve.
+Electronic resources have no fines or fees.

 ## Access